-Harris said she always supported medical marijuana, although while she was sitting AG she said nothing when the Federal government moved to shut down state-legal medical marijuana shops, including well-respected shops in her own home city of San Francisco where she had been District Attorney.
+Harris claimed she always supported medical marijuana, although while she was sitting AG she said nothing when the Federal government moved to shut down state-legal medical marijuana shops, including well-respected shops in her own home city of San Francisco where she had been District Attorney.

 As DA of San Francisco, Harris opposed Prop.
 19 to legalize recreational marijuana in California in 2010.
 “Spending two decades in court rooms, Harris believes that drug selling harms communities,” said Harris’ campaign manager Brian Brokaw at the time.
 “Harris supports the legal use of medicinal marijuana but does not support anything beyond that.”

 In 2014 while running for re-election as AG, she laughed it off when it was pointed out that her Republican opponent was in favor of full adult-use legalization.
 “Marijuana can cause the giggles,” jokes Cal NORML director Dale Gieringer.